azolash/slskd-upload-tracker/README.md

 This is a simple python script that tracks uploads per user in seperate txt files.
 The files are updated regularly after each complete download.
 Only the file name and its size in Megabytes is documented.
 And a total of uploaded megabytes so far is calculated at the end.

-You need the latest version of python to run the script and to integrate it in slskd using the slskd.yml file.

 ## Example

 leecher.txt